 Luminous Galleries aims to illuminate the public spaces of the Waterline towns in order to build evening visitation and greater community interaction.
 The principal community building benefit, inspired by the success of the Luminous Streets, is the drawing of people out from their homes and together into the parks of the Waterline, as well as encouraging people to visit the other towns.

-Each of the ‘stars’ of the Luminous Galleries will be made up of a single 8w dimmable LED up-light, surrounded by a sprinkling of photo luminescent pebbles that is bedded into the surface of the concrete.
-The effect will be that of one large soft round light in among a circle of small twinkling lights (the pebbles will independently recharge their light from the sun).
-Each pad will be flat and will sit flush in a bed of grantic sand and will feature a number of tie-down points and spigots to enable easy securing points for any artworks.
+Each of the ‘stars’ of the Luminous Galleries will be made up of a single 8w dimmable LED up-light that is bedded into a 40cm diameter concrete circle.
+Each pad will be flat and will sit flush in a bed of grantic sand and will feature a number of tie-down points and one spigots of 50mm square steel section to enable easy securing points for any artworks.